Opinion: Claudia Sheinbaum fights misogyny, stands firm to represent all women

 According to a BBC News Mundo article, Obrador expressed his disagreement with the crown and the government of Spain due to a lack of an apology or even a formal and respectful response.

 This later resulted in Sheinbaum uninviting the monarchy from her inauguration.
-She decided against inviting the Spanish president, Pedro Sánchez Castrejón, and not King Felipe VI, but in doing so, Castrejón opted not to participate in the event.
+She decided on only inviting the Spanish president, Pedro Sánchez Castrejón, and not King Felipe VI, but in doing so, Castrejón opted not to participate in the event.

 While it is understandable the current king is not at fault for the conquering of Mexico, he still represents the crown and monarchy that is responsible.
 Apologizing is more so an act of good faith and recognition of the disruption of indigenous cultures and death of indigenous peoples than it is an admittance of guilt.